From the airport to the city centre French Polynesia

 Car rental agencies can be found on most of French Polynesia's tourist islands.
 Once again, rates are higher than in mainland France, but it's a real treat to explore these sublime landscapes on your own!
 Prices range from 6,000 XPF to 10,000 XPF per day minimum, with discounts for longer stays.
 The rates quoted are for unlimited mileage, but most rental companies also offer packages with daily rates and mileage.

 Don't forget your driving license!
 You'll need one to rent a vehicle.
 You must also be over 21 years of age and have held your license for more than a year.
-Finally, you'll be asked to pay a deposit of around 100,000 XPF for a car (up to 350,000 XPF for some vehicles), and 50,000 XPF for a two-wheeler (at least in the case of larger structures such as Avis), usually in the form of a credit card imprint.
+Finally, you'll be asked to provide a deposit of around 100,000 XPF for a car (up to 350,000 XPF for certain vehicles), and 50,000 XPF for a two-wheeler (at least in the case of large structures such as Avis), usually in the form of an imprint of your credit card.

 If you're planning to visit Tahiti and Moorea, it's more convenient to rent a vehicle on each island than to keep the same one for the crossing - although it's not certain that your rental company will accept this.
 In the Marquesas, the driving is rather dangerous, so rentals are sometimes offered with a driver.